Counseling + Career Center (CCC)

 Many employers post jobs for Crown students and graduates on Handshake.
-Create an account and search for part-time and full-time jobs.
+Create an account and search for internships, part-time and full-time jobs.

 Networking and LinkedIn are important tools for your job search.
 It’s a mistake to just rely on applying online.
 Many jobs are filled thru Networking!